Skip to content

 Scenario: the portal starts, but /home is failing and users report errors after a module deployment.

-1. Start from the local environment
+1. Confirm the environment is healthy

 bash